ExploreGenome/gCNV-Seeker/gCNV-Seeker-Dataset/README.md

 ## Release note

-GoldenCNV is still in the development stage, the official version will be online soon.
+GoldenCNV is still in the development stage, and our official version will be online soon.

 ## Acknowledgments